 Talk to a professional

 Learning how to deal with loneliness after a breakup can be tricky.
 But by gradually setting and achieving small goals such as hanging out with your friends and getting used to living on your own, you’ll be back to your good old self in no time.
 Try to remember that feelings pass, being single isn’t bad, you have friends to help you through it, and people love and care about you.
+Even if it doesn't feel that way right now.

 Check out our What's On Guide to discover even more rowdy raves and sweaty gigs taking place over the coming weeks and months.
 For festivals, lifestyle events and more, head on over to our Things To Do page or be inspired by the event selections on our Inspire Me page.